rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 ### Conclusion

 Yes, beer can contain sugar (even if it doesn't taste sweet).
 You can expect alcohol free or low alcohol beers to contain more sugar.
-But these beer have lower engergy (kcal / 100 ml) compared to an average beer with typical alcohol.
+But these beers have lower engergy (kcal / 100 ml) compared to an average beer with typical alcohol.

 ### About {explore}